mak0t0san/NoritakeOLED-LVGL/README.md

 LVGL is smart to only re-render parts of the display that are changing which means you don't have to redraw the entire screen for a refresh.

+The Noritake OLED runs on 3.3V.
+I have this connected to an ESP32 development board (Wemos D1 R32) which uses 3.3V outputs, but also using the Arduino framework.
+I have not tested this out on an 8-bit ATMEL based Arduino chip which runs on 5V and wouldn't recomment it either.